Sunnerang/dooker/Readme.txt

     Docker Compose makes it very easy to test the networking between our two applications

-    The docker-compose.yml defines a network for them to communicate with each other, while also mapping the container ports of each to host ports, allowing us to communicate with both apps through localhost:<port>
+    The docker-compose.yml defines a network for them to communicate with each other while also mapping the container ports of each to host ports, allowing us to communicate with both apps through localhost:<port>

     This docker-compose.yml also sets the environments of both containers to Development,